Given the current circumstances, we have removed the names of individuals and local organisations from this article for their own protection.

 “Sipin Committees are the most direct interface between citizens and the Government.
-They should be freely elected by universal suffrage.” highlighted Mya Nandar Thin, Executive Director of The New Myanmar foundation in her keynote lecture.
+They should be freely elected by universal suffrage.” highlighted the keynote speaker.
 At the Forum, political parties, regional MPs and CSOs discussed ways to improve these important bodies.
 “Unfortunately, the level of awareness amongst the people about the real role of the committees is very low.
 On the other hand, they complain about the lack of services or the inefficiency of the administration.
-More needs to be done to clarify the role of the Sipin in representing the people’s views at the local level, in particular with Myanmar’s powerful state administration, the General Administration Department, shifting from military to civilian role and it possible decentralisation.” she added.
+More needs to be done to clarify the role of the Sipin in representing the people’s views at the local level, in particular with Myanmar’s powerful state administration, the General Administration Department, shifting from military to a civilian role and this making decentralisation possible,” she added.
 “State and Region Parliaments have the powers to enact legislation on municipal matters and have thus passed Development Affairs Organisations laws.
-Sipin Committee members should use this framework effectively to deliver towards the people” highlighted Salai Isaac Khen, former Chin State Minister for Development Affairs, Electricity and Industry.
+Sipin Committee members should use this framework effectively to deliver towards the people,” highlighted another participant.

 The organisers will publish a comprehensive report on the event as well as an online database summarising election provisions of all Development Affairs Organisations laws across the country, which will be the basis for further workshops later this year.